 1D Barcode Scanning:

 Linear or 1D barcodes, like the UPC code commonly found on consumer goods, use a series of variable-width lines and spaces to encode data — what most people probably think of when they hear “barcode.”
 Linear barcodes hold just a few dozen characters, and generally get physically longer as more data is added.
 Because of this, users typically limit their barcodes to 8-15 characters

 1D barcodes are dependent on database connectivity to be meaningful.
 If you scan a UPC code, for instance, the characters in the barcode have to relate to an item in a pricing database to be useful.
 These barcode systems are a necessity for large retailers, and can help increase inventory accuracy and save time.

 2D Barcode Scanning:

 2D barcodes, like Data Matrix, QR Code or PDF417, use patterns of squares, hexagons, dots, and other shapes to encode data.
 Because of their structure, 2D barcodes can hold more data than 1D codes (up to 2000 characters), while still appearing physically smaller.
 The data is encoded based on both the vertical and horizontal arrangement of the pattern, thus it is read in two dimensions.

-A 2D barcode doesn’t just encode alphanumeric information.
+A 2D barcode scanner doesn’t just encode alphanumeric information.
 These codes can also contain images, website addresses, voice, and other types of binary data.
 That means you can make use of the information whether you are connected to a database or not.
-A large amount of information can travel with an item labeled with a 2D barcode.
+A large amount of information can travel with an item labeled with a 2D barcode scanner.

 Applications for 1D and 2D Barcode Technology: